Jargon Software

 To save an app under a new name, select File-->Save As from the menubar (there is no toolbar button for this).

-IMPORTANT: When "Save As" is used, both the external filename and the internal "name" value of the "app" element are changed to the new name.
+IMPORTANT: When "Save As" is used, both the external file name AND all internal appname references are changed to the new name.
 This is important if other client apps or host programs refer to this app, since they must also be changed to refer to this app's new name if you are permanently renaming it.
 If you are only using "Save As" to create backup copies, be sure that you first Save as the original name, then Save As the new name and close the newly named app, then finally re-open the app under its original name before doing any more development on it.

-To close an app, select File-->Close from the menubar or click the fifth (Close) button in the toolbar.
+To close an app, select File-->Close from the menubar (there is no toolbar button for this).

 To close all open apps, select File-->Close All from the menubar (there is no toolbar button for this).

-To generate a host procedure (such as a Progress 4GL top-level source program) that will be run on the server as a result of http requests from this client app, select Run-->Generate Host Procedure from the menubar, or click the sixth (.P) button in the toolbar.
+To generate the Progress 4GL top-level source program that will be run on the host system to work with this app, select Run-->Generate Host Procedure from the menubar, or click the fifth (.P) button in the toolbar.

-User Tip: Like most Windows programs, menu choices can be selected by using the mouse, or by holding down the "ALT" key and pressing the key for the first letter in the menu choice (ex: ALT-F for the File menu).
-When you do this, a pulldown menu is displayed for that menu choice, and you can then drag the mouse cursor down to that choice and release it, or press the key for the first letter of the choice.
-If there is more than one choice starting with the same letter, it will toggle between them and you select one by pressing Enter.
+User Tip: Like most Windows programs, menu choices can be selected by using the mouse, or by holding down the "ALT" key and pressing the key for the underlined letter in the menu choice (ex: ALT-F for the File menu).
+When you do this, a pulldown menu is displayed for that menu choice, and you can then drag the mouse cursor down to that choice and release it, or press the key for the underlined letter (no ALT is needed for this step).

 User Tip: All buttons in the toolbar have "tool tips" (sometimes also called "flyover help"), which are small windows containing short one-line help messages.
 They are normally used for "what is this?" help.
 These tool tips are displayed when the cursor is moved onto an object and then left stationary for a second or two, and are displayed for a few seconds before being hidden again.
 While a tool tip is displayed, if the cursor is moved over nearby objects, their tool tips will display immediately.
 If a tool tip hides before you finish reading it, simply move the cursor a tiny bit and then leave it motionless again, and the tool tip will redisplay.
 With a little practice, you can quickly get the knack for displaying these useful help tips.
 All visual objects created with Jargon Writer can also have such tool tip help associated with them in the apps that you develop for your end users.